chipxsd/stream-based-sync/stream-based-sync.md

 ### 3.5 Event Discovery

 This is where sequencing comes in handy.
-Giving an `Event` a unique server-generated cardinal value (`f(x) = x`), we could leverage it as a lightweight index to our events.
-In math, this is also called a countable ordered index set, where the value of n-th element equals index n.
+Giving an `Event` a unique server-generated cardinal value, we could leverage it as a lightweight index to our events.
+In math, this is also called a countable ordered index set, where the value of n-th element is equal to its zero based index n.
 The maximum value which is also the value of the last element in such index set denotes its size (the count of elements).

 Let's extend our `Event` model with a new property called `seq`: